 Nā Hoaloha volunteers provide non-medical services that are not covered under Medicare or Medicaid and are not typically delivered through the long-term care delivery system offered by State and local agencies.
 The services provided by Nā Hoaloha volunteers save Maui County roughly $800,000 annually; and provide the informal caregiving that makes a difference in the way in which a senior can age in place.

-Nā Hoaloha is able to accomplish its mission by the generosity of the Maui County Office on Aging, and the State Executive Office on Aging, Older Americans Act funds, the Hawaii Community Foundation, Friends of Hawaii Charities, Young Brothers, Kent & Polli Smith Foundation, HMSA Foundation, May & Stanley Smith Charitable Trust, Whole Foods Market, fundraising, and generous donations from our supporters.
+Nā Hoaloha is able to accomplish its mission by the generosity of the Maui County Office on Aging, and the State Executive Office on Aging, Older Americans Act funds, the Hawaii Community Foundation, Friends of Hawaii Charities, Young Brothers, Kent & Polli Smith Foundation, HMSA Foundation, May & Stanley Smith Charitable Trust, Whole Foods Market, fundraising, and generous donations from our sponsors and supporters.

 In 2014, Nā Hoaloha was selected by Whole Foods Market for their Community Day of Giving and the Feed4 More campaign, participated in the Maui County Fair, and hosted a fundraising dinner/silent auction.